 More often than not, you will find both eumelanin and pheomelanin in hair.
 In grey hair, though, that’s largely unlikely as eumelanin is the more common.

 The range of colours produced by melanin is limited to shades of yellow, brown, red and black.
 Grey hairs contain only a few melanin granules spread throughout the hair, and those granules are likely to be eumelanin.

 White hairs contain no melanin at all: their whiteness is an optical effect, due to the way in which they reflect the light.

-In Grey Hair & You we have included an entire chapter on Make-up Tips For Looking Great With Grey Hair.
-We’ve also added a chapter with Tips for Colouring Grey Eyebrows, which isn’t as easy as it sounds.
+In Grey Hair & You I have included an entire chapter on Makeup Tips For Looking Great With Grey Hair.
+I’ve also added a chapter with Tips for Colouring Grey Eyebrows, which isn’t as easy as it sounds.

 A colour always deserving of special mention, steel grey is often reminiscent of scaffolding!
 Loved or loathed, trying to colour any hair that is predominantly non-pigmented usually results in a flat-looking colour.